PrefectHQ/prefect/docs/tutorial/work-pools.md

 !!! note
     In the example above, we store our code in a GitHub repository.
     If you make changes to the flow code, you will need to push those changes to your own GitHub account and update the `source` argument of `from_source` to point to your repository.

-In the `deploy` method, we specify the name of our deployment and the name of the work pool that we created earlier.

 Run the script again and you should see a message in the CLI that your deployment was created with instructions for how to run it.